 The tires have a decent 50,000-mile treadwear warranty, so drivers can be assured of the durability of the tires.
 There are two types of sipes on the tire; both angular and longitudinal sipes which help to create more surface area for increased grip in different weather conditions.

 Large vehicles such as SUVs and trucks typically have more weight, and they also produce more power and torque.
-The torque and the weight of these vehicles particularly, can cause ordinary tires to wear off faster.
+The torque and the weight of these vehicles particularly can cause ordinary tires to wear off faster.
 That is why Michelin Defender LTX tires have upgraded treadwear.
-The tread of the tires contain a highly developed compound which makes the tires tougher for more rigorous activities.
+The tread of the tires contains a highly developed compound which makes the tires tougher for more rigorous activities.
 The tread is divided into a consistent pattern, having animated sipes and ample circumferential grooves.
-Collectively, these help to provide maximum traction by eliminating litres of moisture content per a few revolutions of the tires.
+Collectively, these help to provide maximum traction by eliminating liters of moisture content per a few revolutions of the tires.

 The Scorpion Verde is Pirelli’s All season tires for Light Trucks, Vans, SUVs, Crossovers, and Sports Utility Vehicle.
 These tires are premium choice tires and they possess qualities that are not found in other brands.
 The tires operate green performance technology, which optimizes the tires for best performance on the road while reducing fuel consumption and the amount of carbon dioxide emitted.

 The tires were created using an advanced silica compound, with the tread molded into asymmetric designs for max grip.
 There is a balanced ratio between the amount of the tire’s surface that is the contact patches and the deep grooves which serve as channels through which excess water is expelled.
 This balanced ratio is necessary to ensure optimum tire functionality.
 The contact patch is uniform to improve handling and allow for uniform wear with the usage through time.
 There are both longitudinal and lateral sipes.
 Both help with firmness to the ground, even in wet or winter conditions.